Hooy History, Family Crest & Coats of Arms

 Early Notables of the Hooy family (pre 1700)

-More information is included under the topic Early Hooy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Hooy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hooy family to Ireland